 3. The commission of the New Testament

-It is clear that every believer must fulfil the commission of Jesus and proclaim the Gospel of the Kingdom.
-In order to do this with fruit, it is a requirement to build a relationship with Jesus and to make sure that we are known in the spiritual world.
+It is clear that every believer must fulfill the commission of Jesus and proclaim the Gospel of the Kingdom.
+In order to do this with fruit it is a requirement to build a relationship with Jesus and to make sure that we are known in the spiritual world.

 The story of the sons of Sceva in Acts 19: 14 is a clear example of it.
 The sons of Sceva dared to use the name of Jesus to cast out demons.
 The evil spirits questioned who they were because they were not known in the spiritual world.
 “Jesus I know and Paul I Paul, but who are you?”
 We must be able to answer this question otherwise we will be very vulnerable and are even in danger.
 It is not a game and it is not a matter of trying whether or not it is working.